buchbend/astrolyze/doc/source/installation.rst

 .. warning::

-   It does not work with python3 yet.
+   Astrolyze does not work in python3 yet.
 Since the Gildas Python extension is not yet available for python 3!!

 Gildas
 ------